 Warsaw is a tiny village located in the state of Ohio.
-With a population of 674 people and two constituent neighborhoods, Warsaw is the 629th largest community in Ohio.
-Warsaw has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 693 people and two constituent neighborhoods, Warsaw is the 629th largest community in Ohio.
+Warsaw has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Warsaw is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Warsaw is a village of service providers, sales and office workers, and transportation and shipping workers.
-There are especially a lot of people living in Warsaw who work in office and administrative support (14.57%), food service (8.57%), and sales jobs (6.57%).
+Warsaw is a blue-collar town, with 38.98% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Warsaw is a village of professionals, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Warsaw who work in healthcare (12.88%), office and administrative support (11.86%), and sales jobs (9.83%).

-The per capita income in Warsaw in 2010 was $16,442, which is low income relative to Ohio and the nation.
-This equates to an annual income of $65,768 for a family of four.
+The per capita income in Warsaw in 2018 was $24,471, which is lower middle income relative to Ohio and the nation.
+This equates to an annual income of $97,884 for a family of four.
 However, Warsaw contains both very wealthy and poor people as well.

 The people who call Warsaw home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Warsaw residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Warsaw include Irish, English, Austrian, and Italian.
+The greatest number of Warsaw residents report their race to be White.
+Important ancestries of people in Warsaw include German, English, Irish, French, and Welsh.

 The most common language spoken in Warsaw is English.
-Other important languages spoken here include Other Indo-European and African languages.
+Other important languages spoken here include Spanish and Polish.